-Trump administration pressed Dutch hard to cancel China chip-equipment sale: sources
+Trump administration pressed Dutch hard to cancel China chip-equipment sale: Sources

 WASHINGTON/AMSTERDAM/SAN FRANCISCO: The Trump administration mounted an extensive campaign to block the sale of Dutch chip manufacturing technology to China, with Secretary of State Mike Pompeo lobbying the Netherlands government and White House officials sharing a classified intelligence report with the country's Prime Minister, people familiar with the effort told Reuters.

-The effort culminated in the White House on July 18 when Deputy National Security Advisor Charles Kupperman raised the issue with Dutch officials during the visit of Netherlands Prime Minister Mark Rutte, who was given an intelligence report on the potential repercussions of China acquiring ASML's technology, according to a former U.S. government official familiar with the matter.
+The effort culminated in the White House on Jul 18 when Deputy National Security Advisor Charles Kupperman raised the issue with Dutch officials during the visit of Netherlands Prime Minister Mark Rutte, who was given an intelligence report on the potential repercussions of China acquiring ASML's technology, according to a former US government official familiar with the matter.

 The pressure appears to have worked.
 Shortly after the White House visit, the Dutch government decided not to renew ASML's export license, and the US$150 million machine has not been shipped.